edward-shen/dotfiles/README.md

 # Personal dotfiles

 Yes.
 I've decided to make a public repository of my dotfiles.
-Yes, no one wants nor nqeeds to see it.
+Yes, no one wants nor needs to see it.
 I'm sorry.
 This is public so I can just clone from this repository without setting up anything else.

 ## Notable includes